 |MATH 1232||Single-Variable Calculus II|

-Applicants who have not already completed one of the courses listed below (or equivalents to these GW courses) will be considered for admission, but will be eligible for conditional admission only with the expectation that these courses will be completed satisfactorily within two semesters following matriculation in the program.
+Applicants who have not already completed one of the courses listed below (or equivalents to these GW courses) are considered for admission, but are eligible for conditional admission only.
+In such cases, students are expected to satisfactorily complete one of the courses within two semesters from matriculation in the program.

-The following requirements must be fulfilled: 33 credits, including 17 credits in core public health, 2 credits in an epidemiology program-specific selective, 9 credits of elective courses, and 3 credits in consulting and thesis.
+The following requirements must be fulfilled: 33 credits, including 19 credits in core public health, 2 credits in an epidemiology program-specific selective, 9 credits of elective courses, and 3 credits in consulting and thesis.
 In addition, all students must successfully complete a master's comprehensive examination.

 & STAT 4158

 & STAT 6202

 |Mathematical Statistics I|